magdaszsz/Front-end-mentor-social-proof/README.md

-Challenge made for desktop and mobile views.
+Quite simple but fun to do.
 Made using HTML and CSS only.
-Quite simple but fun to do.

 https://magdaszsz.github.io/Front-end-mentor-social-proof/